ecjN00B/usjt-condominium-election/README.md

 And add in src folder a env.ts file with your firebase credentials. ([See template](docs/templates/env.template.ts))

+**Caution:** You can comment service-worker in index.html during development.
+If you do have this line uncommented, make sure to tick the ‘Update on reload’ or ‘Bypass for network’ options in the Application > Service Workers section of Chrome DevTools.
+You can also manually stop/unregister service workers from here as well.

 ## To Do

 ### Prod v1.0